A consent order is the document that sets out the financial agreement made by parties involved in a divorce.

 Further information and documents

-Net Lawman provides a template consent order that you can edit yourself to come to your own arrangement, and that contains all the possible options.
+Net Lawman provides a proposed consent order template that you can edit yourself to come to your own arrangement before you seek to have it approved by the Court.
+It contains the options most people will want.